DIY AI Transformation vs Consultant: 2026 Cost Compared

 Four situations where the consultant path is the clearly correct answer and trying to DIY the work is going to cause problems.

-• First-time AI-programme launches in a risk-averse culture.
-If your executive sponsor needs external validation before approving the programme ('a big-four consultant signed off on this'), no amount of DIY diagnostic will substitute.
+- First-time AI-programme launches in a risk-averse culture.
+If your executive sponsor needs external validation before approving the programme (for example, if they require a big-four consultant's sign-off), no amount of DIY diagnostic will substitute.
 The consultant's role in this case is less about the work and more about the signal.

 The hybrid pattern most mid-market companies land on